shaiguitar/resque_stuck_queue/README.md

 # optional, if you want the resque-stuck-queue threads to explicitly raise, default is false
 Resque::StuckQueue.config[:abort_on_exception] = true

+# optional, pass a logger.
+Default a ruby logger will be instantiated.
+Needs to respond to that interface.
+Resque::StuckQueue.config[:logger] = Logger.new($stdout)

 </pre>

 Then start it: